yactouat/www.yactouat.com-fr/README.md

 - `composer install --ignore-platform-reqs` to execute post deps install script that will copy the pre commit hook that includes tests in the `.git` folder (and also to benefit from code intellisense in your IDE); also, if you modify a hook in the `hooks` folder, dont forget to re run a composer install so it's re copied in the `.git` folder
 - `git add . && git commit -m "initial commit"` =>
   - see the magic of a local testing pipeline happening !
-  - see the PHP documentation generated in `./public/docs`
+  - see the PHP documentation generated in `./public/docs/php`
+  - your PHP code will also be linted

 ### GitHub Actions